ByteOtter/journey/content/projects/nester/index.md

 So, here we go again...

 So, go over the entire code and add proper docstrings so sphinx can build correct documentation.
-Configure sphinx and its extensions so they actually run and don't crash for no reason.
-Steal a documentation publishing workflow from my colleague and see it fail as I did not change it correctly to fit my project.
+Configure sphinx and its extensions so they actually run and don't crash for no reason. *Acquire* a documentation publishing workflow from my colleague and see it fail as I did not change it correctly to fit my project.
 Change the horribly documented sphinx css sheet to at least have a little bit of theming going on.
 See the ReadtheDocs build fail because yes and then ... all green!

 Nester now has documentation!